accosmin/nano/README.md

 A **task** describes a classification or regression problem consisting of separate training and test samples (e.g. image patches) with associated target outputs if any.
 The library has built-in support for various standard benchmark datasets like: `MNIST`, `CIFAR-10`, `CIFAR-100`, `STL-10`, `SVHN`.
 These datasets are loaded directly from the original (compressed) files.

 A **model** predicts the correct output for a given image patch, either its label (if a classification task) or a score (if a regression task).
-The feed-forward models can be constructed by combining various layers like: `convolution`, `activation` (hyperbolic tangent, unit, signed normalization), `linear` and `pooling`.
+The feed-forward models can be constructed by combining various layers like: `convolution`, `activation` (hyperbolic tangent, unit, signed normalization) and `affine`.

 A **loss** function assigns a scalar score to the prediction of a model by comparing it with the ground truth target (if provided): the lower the score, the better the prediction.
 The loss functions are combined into training **criteria** to account for all training samples and to regularize the model.